 Genetically Modified Organisms (GMO) and Transgenic Organisms

-The name GMO is like the scientific statutory name, “living modified organism” as defined in the Cartagena Protocol on Biosafety, any living organism that possesses “a novel combination of genetic material obtained through the use of modern biotechnology.
+The term GMO is the scientific statutory name, “living modified organism” as defined in the Cartagena Protocol on Biosafety, any living organism that possesses “a novel combination of genetic material obtained through the use of modern biotechnology.
 The prevailing belief of producing a GMO is to change the genetic matter of an organic structures biological map or its genome.
 This may involve mutating, eliminating, or adding genetic material.
-When a genetic substance from a different species (animal gene to plant gene) has the insertion, the resulting DNA of the plant or animal has the label recombinant DNA, and the newly formed species (animals or plants) are now transgenic.
+When a genetic substance from a different species (animal gene to plant gene) has the insertion, the resulting DNA of the plant or animal has the label recombinant DNA (rDNA), and the newly formed species (animals or plants) are now transgenic.

 GMOs are useful in biological and medical research, experimental medicine (gene therapy), pharmaceutical drugs, agriculture (herbicides & insecticides) and vitamin supplementation (Golden Rice).
 The term “genetically modified organism” can include targeting the introduction of a gene from one class into another.
 For instance, a gene from a jellyfish that has a fluorescent protein can be physically joined with a mammal which would reveal this fluorescence to recognize the position of the protein in the cell.
 These methods are valuable tools in many fields of study, including those who examine human pathological conditions or other living processes.